 Normal defecation and anal continence are complex processes that require: (1) a competent anal sphincter complex, (2) normal anorectal sensation, (3) adequate rectal capacity and compliance, and (4) conscious control.
 Logically, mechanisms responsible for FI include anal sphincter and pelvic floor weakness, reduced or enhanced rectal sensation, diminished rectal capacity and compliance, and diarrhea (Bharucha, 2015).
 In many patients, these factors are additive.

-Essential contributors to fecal continence include the internal and external anal sphincters and the puborectalis muscle (Figs. 38-9 and 38-21).
+Essential contributors to fecal continence include the internal and external anal sphincters and the puborectalis muscle (Figs. 38-9 and 38-21, p.
+799).
 The internal anal sphincter (IAS) is the thickened distal 3- to 4-cm longitudinal extension of the colon’s circular smooth-muscle layer.
 It is innervated by the autonomic nervous system and provides 70 to 85 percent of the anal canal’s resting pressure (Frenckner, 1975).
 As a result, the IAS contributes substantially to the maintenance of fecal continence at rest.

 The external anal sphincter (EAS) consists of striated muscle and is primarily innervated by somatic motor fibers that course in the inferior anal (rectal) branch of the pudendal nerve (Fig. 25-1A).
 The EAS provides the anal canal’s squeeze pressure and is mainly responsible for maintaining fecal continence when continence is threatened.
 At times, squeeze pressure may be voluntary or may be induced by increased intraabdominal pressure.
-In addition, although resting sphincter tone is generally attributed to the IAS, the EAS maintains a ...
+In addition, although resting sphincter tone is generally attributed to the IAS, the EAS ...